Mindfulness for Panic Attacks

 • Process: Note what happened and what worked.

-• Triggers: Identify patterns to prevent future attacks.
+• Triggers: Identify patterns to help prevent future attacks.

 5. Connect with Support